Yamato-Security/hayabusa/doc/RustPerformance-English.md

 Some memory allocators maintain their own memory usage statistics.
 For example, in [mimalloc](https://github.com/microsoft/mimalloc), the [mi_stats_print_out()](https://microsoft.github.io/mimalloc/group__extended.html#ga537f13b299ddf801e49a5a94fde02c79) function can be called to obtain memory usage.

 ### How to obtain statistics  <!-- omit in toc -->
-Prerequisites： You need to be using mimalloc as explained in the [Change the memory allocator](#Change the memory allocator) section.
+Prerequisites: You need to be using mimalloc as explained in the [Change the memory allocator](#change-the-memory-allocator) section.

 1. In `Cargo.toml`'s [dependencies section](https://doc.rust-lang.org/cargo/guide/dependencies.html#adding-a-dependency), add the [libmimalloc-sys crate](https://crates.io/crates/libmimalloc-sys):
     ```Toml